 Best Romantic Restaurants in La Jolla with Ocean Views

-Whether you’re celebrating an anniversary or going on a first date, nothing beats a romantic dinner!
+Whether you’re celebrating an anniversary or going on a first date, nothing beats a romantic dinner at a beautiful restaurant!
 Double up the romance by choosing from one of these La Jolla restaurants with an ocean view, from semi-casual to fine-dining.

 A Few Words of Advice

 Whichever of these romantic La Jolla restaurants you choose, make reservations early and be flexible with the time you want to go.
 You’ll get a better chance of a table with an optimal view if you go on off hours.
 Similar strategies go for parking, go early in case you can’t find a spot immediately, or make it easy on yourself and valet.
 As always, look at the menu and call ahead if you have any dietary restrictions or allergies and want to know your options.

 Duke’s (pictured at top) is a great restaurant for couples that don’t take things too seriously, or aren’t interested in a traditional romantic “fancy dinner”.
 Visitors will enjoy fantastic seafood, with great cocktails and classic Hawaiian desserts for the ultimate meal.
 Enjoy an amazing evening view with twinkling lights above you if you choose to eat on the patio.
 Don’t stress about ties, as Duke’s has a casual dress code.